-The popular resort town of Cancún lies at the tip of the Yucatán Peninsula, a land of endless turquoise seas and ancient Mayan ruins hidden beneath dense jungle.
-We’ll visit a wide array of habitats, from mangrove-lined salt flats and desert scrub to lush canopy rain forest and tropical savanna.
+The Yucatán Peninsula is a land of endless turquoise seas and ancient Mayan ruins hidden beneath dense jungle.
+We’ll visit a wide array of habitats, from mangrove-lined salt flats and desert scrub to lush rainforest and tropical savanna.
+We target endemics such as Cozumel Wren, Yucatan Jay, Mexican Sheartail, and Yucatan Woodpecker along with scores of more widespread but equally intriguing species like Ocellated Turkey, Gray-throated Chat, and Black-throated Shrike-Tanager.
 It’s also an archaeologist’s dream, and we will visit several spectacular Mayan ruin sites, including Chichén Itzá, Cobá, and Calakmul.
 It’s tough to beat seeing trees full of toucans from atop an ancient pyramid!

 Day 1: Arrival in Cancún.
 The tour begins this evening in Cozumel.
 The hotel offers complimentary airport transfers.